meshcloud/meshcloud-docs/docs/meshstack.aws.aad-as-idp.md

 You can also disable the Group sync here, as usually only groups managed by meshStack will be used and they will be created by meshStack anyway.

-When clicking on the directory users mapping, you will see, that the userprincipalname to userName mapping cannot be deleted.
+When clicking on the directory users mapping, you will see, that the userPrincipalName to userName mapping cannot be deleted.

 ![assets/aad_as_idp_for_aws/aad_as_idp_for_aws_11.png](assets/aad_as_idp_for_aws/aad_as_idp_for_aws_11.png)